stanislav-atr/Popupblocker-Workflow-Test/README.md

  * `userscript` – build userscript for a specified channel;
  * `options` – build options page, which is a standalone page, that provides the user with convenient way of managing allowed and silenced websites;
  * `tests` – build tests;
- * `bundle` – build and bundle all of the above for a release channel.
+ * `bundle` – build and bundle all of the above for a specified channel.

 Alternatively, you can run the following commands in a minimist style: